Skip to content

 Salineras Ticket Separate ticket on site; not included in the Boleto Turístico del Cusco.

-Important in Maras Do not enter salt pans; protection of production, hygiene, and local labor.
+Important in Maras Do not enter salt ponds; protection of production, hygiene and local work.

 The appeal lies in the contrast.
-Maras showcases ongoing production with manual labor, clear rules, and a hillside full of basins that resemble a mosaic.
-Moray presents an archaeological system of terraces, canals, and water supply that looks more like research than decoration.
-A combined itinerary makes sense because travel times are short and the impressions complement each other.
+Maras shows ongoing production with manual labor, clear rules, and a hillside full of ponds that look like a mosaic.
+Moray shows an archaeological system of terraces, canals, and water supply that looks more like research than decoration.
+A common route makes sense because travel times remain short and the impressions complement each other.

-A thought to take away: Water plays the main role in both sites.
-In one, salty water flows through channels into shallow basins; in the other, it is guided through a terraced system to enable agriculture under different conditions.
+A thought to take away: In both complexes, water plays the main role.
+Once it flows salty through canals into shallow ponds, once it is guided in a terrace system so that agriculture is possible under different conditions.

 Salineras de Maras: Overview